tangrams/PI-GPS/README.md

-## Making your own GPS device
+# Make your own GPS device with Tangram-es and RaspberryPi

 A couple of month ago the nice folks of RaspberryPi publish a [blog post](https://www.raspberrypi.org/tangram-an-open-source-map-rendering-library/) about [Tangram-ES](https://github.com/tangrams/tangram-es) our Native 2D/3D Maps Render Engine running on their hardware.
+The feedback was great and people seams to be very excited of start using it for their own projects.

-The feedback was great and a lot of people start using it for their projects.
+Tangram-ES is a WIP map engine in C++ and openGL ES 2.0, so could be a little intimidatory to start from scratch.
+That's way we thought in this small weekend project to put the ball running and ignites some ideas on the community.

-Sometimes for DIY project, getting fast internet access could be a problem, for example if you are making a DIY GPS for your car.
-In this post we are going to share how you can set your Tangram-ES app to use pre-download tiles.
-Enjoy!
+In this github repository

 ## Install Tangram-ES on your RaspberryPi